dimi-fn/Various-Data-Science-Scripts/Virtual_Env/README.md

 ### Reasons to Use Virtual Environment (venv)

-Different projects require different packages and sometimes different versions of packages, therefore it is highly recommended to set up your projects in virtual environment where the above can be achieved, maintained and scaled for other developers.
+Different projects require different packages and sometimes different versions of packages, therefore it is highly recommended to set up your projects in a virtual environment where the above can be achieved, maintained, and scaled for other developers.

 ### Requirements

-Have python installed at your system.
+Have python installed on your system.

 ### Set up (on Windows)

-- Create a folder somewhere at your system where your virtual env project will take place.
+- Create a folder somewhere in your system where your virtual env project will take place.
 Let's suppose the creation of a folder called: "Virtual_project" (i.e., via cmd C:\Users\the path you choose\ --> mkdir Virtual_project)

 - Create venv: go to the directory of your "Virtual_project" folder, and create a subfolder where your virtual environment project will take place.
 Suppose subfolder "my_venv_project" (i.e., via cmd C:\Users\the path you chose\Virtual_project --> mkdir my_venv_project)